kueben96/tfdw_mvp/README.md

 ## Description

-Provide a more detailed description of the project and what it aims to achieve.
-Include any relevant information, such as the project's goals, intended audience, or any challenges faced during development.
+This project is a minimal viable product (MVP) of a platform for the NGO Trikot für die Welt.
+It is a React Application with a Python Flask API, which is connected to a PostgreSQL database.
+With this platform, users should be able to create jersey donations or donation requests.
+The requests and offers can be viewed and filtered on the application's dashboard.
+The goal of the project was primarily to work with a group of women with different levels of experience to independently learn to design and implement a digital product.

 ## Installation

-List the steps required to install and run the project locally.
-Include any dependencies or prerequisites needed to run the app.
-For example:
+### Prerequisites

+- Docker installed
+- create a .env file in the root folder of this directory
+- tfdw_platform/.env
+- SQLALCHEMY_DATABASE_URI=${POSTGRES_CONNECTION_STRING}
+- add SECRET_KEY key for JWT authentication
+- SECRET_KEY=${secretkey}

+### Commands

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/kueben96/tfdw_mvp.git`
-2. Install dependencies: `npm install`
-3. Start the app: `npm start`
+2. Run docker-compose: `docker-compose up --build`

 ## Usage

-Provide instructions on how to use the app, including any notable features or functionality.
-Include screenshots or GIFs if possible to make the instructions more clear.
+The application should provide an intuitive flow of use.
+From the start page, the user can go directly to the donation platform.
+There, a distinction is made between offers and requests.
+The dashboard can then be used to search and filter for donation objects.
+If there is no suitable offer or request, the user can directly write his own entry, if he is logged in.
+Of course, the donation-related functions also include login, registration and user management.
+The functions can be taken in detail from the Miro board.

 ## TODOs

-List the remaining tasks that need to be completed in order to finish the project, as well as any known bugs or issues.
-This section can be divided into two parts: the most essential things that need to be done, and smaller tasks that are marked as TODOs within the code.
-For example:
+Since it is an MVP, only the main functions of the platform have been implemented.
+To complete the project, the following main essential tasks can be listed.
+Further, code-related tasks are stored in the code as "TODO:" in the comments.
 ### Essential Tasks

 - Finish implementing the Figma frames
 - Add appropriate error handling
 - Test the app thoroughly
+- User Testing
 - Deployment

 ### Smaller Tasks

-- Fix formatting issues in the code
+- Fix quality issues in the code like consistency and remove duplicated code
-- Add Data Transfer Layer
+- Add/Complete Data Transfer Layer
 - Improve responsiveness of UI
+- adapt a design pattern
 ## Contributing

-Explain how others can contribute to the project, whether it's through bug reports, feature requests, or code contributions.
-Include a link to the project's issue tracker or pull request guidelines if applicable.

-## License

-Specify the license under which the project is distributed.
-This can be as simple as:

-# Prerequisites

-- create a .env file in the root folder of this directory
-- tfdw_platform/.env
-- SQLALCHEMY_DATABASE_URI=${POSTGRES_CONNECTION_STRING}
-- add SECRET_KEY key for JWT authentication
-- SECRET_KEY=${secretkey}
+This code can be contributed in the next round of Finta Tech Academy.

+# Code and environment related information
 ## Start dockerized React and Flask development servers
 - docker-compose up --build
 - localhost:3000 -> react app